 STRATEGY What do we do to meet the strategy?
-Where is this By WHOM found?

-7.1 Separate Risk Management Plan developed that identifies key activities, risk descriptions and controls and associated risk ratings Risk Management Plan (high risk and special events) reviewed annually Policy Connect Network team HOC AHOCs ----- --- --- ---------------- ------------------------------
+Where is this found?
+By WHOM 7.1 Separate Risk Management Plan developed that identifies key activities, risk descriptions and controls and associated risk ratings Risk Management Plan (high risk and special events) reviewed annually Policy Connect Regional team HOC AHOCs

 STRATEGY What do we do to meet the strategy?
 Where is this found?
-By WHOM 7.2 All curriculum and non-curriculum activities in terms of their level of risk are considered There is a high risk assessment and management plan which is reviewed annually.
+By WHOM 7.2 All curriculum and non-curriculum activities in terms of their level of risk are considered There is a high-risk assessment and management plan which is reviewed annually.
 It is available on schools Policy Connect website.
-HOC needs to review and update for 2024.
-Unit plans include risk management assessment as appropriate Risk management and assessment plans are completed for every off site activity/camp that includes requirement for pre approval by the HOC and Principal Consent2Go CARA Standard Operating Procedures are used to form a benchmark for activity requirements Policy Connect School Local Drive Principal, HOC, AHOCs, all staff 7.3 When considering all activities or special event (i.e. low, medium, or high) we undertake responsibility for identifying potential risks and consider the safety and wellbeing of students/children and the risk of harm to students/children Staff complete Venue Proformas and activity Intention Forms to document the planning of all off site activities and camps.
-(Consent2Go) These forms include identifying risks and what the school will do to mitigate risks around the safety and wellbeing of young people CARA Standard Operating Procedures are used to form a benchmark for activity requirements Venue Proforma Activity Intention Form HOC, Assoc HOCs, all staff 7.4 Risk management assessment and risk mitigation is carried out for activities undertaken within the school/entity and outside the school/entity As above Venue Proforma Activity Intention Form HOC, AHOCs, all staff

-7.5 Health and safety teams and a dedicated Workplace Health and Safety Officer ('WHSO') provide support, if requested, to carry out risk assessments and develop and implement the risk management plan Whole staff responsibility Workplace health and safety items a standard agenda item at weekly staff meetings Six- and twelve-month WHS inspections completed by Risk and Compliance Officer External WHS audits conducted as required Meeting Minutes Policy Connect Assurance Principal, R&C Officer, HOC 7.6 Principal/delegate approves all excursions, retreats, immersion programs and outside school activities Venue Proformas, Activity Intention sheets and Camp forms are used to document planning and risk assessments for any off site activity/camp.
-(Consent2Go) TASS Student Records Student Management Folder Principal gives delegated authority to HOC
+HOC needs to review and update for 2025.
+Unit plans include risk management assessment as appropriate.
+Risk management and assessment plans are completed for every off-site activity/camp that includes requirement for pre-approval by the HOC CARA Standard Operating Procedures are used to form a benchmark for activity requirements Policy Connect School Local Drive HOC, AHOCs, all staff 7.3 When considering all activities or special event (i.e. low, medium or high) we undertake responsibility for identifying potential risks and consider the safety and wellbeing of students/children and the risk of harm to students/children Staff complete Venue Proformas and activity Intention Forms to document the planning of all off-site activities and camps.
+These forms include identifying risks and what the school will do to mitigate risks around the safety and wellbeing of young people.
+CARA Standard Operating Procedures are used to form a benchmark for activity requirements Venue Proforma Activity Intention Form ' 7.4 Risk management assessment and risk mitigation is carried out for activities undertaken within the school/entity and outside the school/entity Venue Proforma Activity Intention Form 7.5 Health and safety teams and a dedicated Workplace Health and Safety Officer ('WHSO') provide support, if requested, to carry out risk assessments and develop and implement the risk management plan Whole staff responsibility Workplace health and safety items a standard agenda item at weekly staff meetings Six- and twelve-month WHS inspections completed by Risk and Compliance Officer External WHS audits conducted as required Meeting Minutes Policy Connect Assurance Principal, R&C Officer, HOC 7.6 Principal/delegate approves all excursions, retreats, immersion programs and outside school activities Venue Proformas, Activity Intention sheets and Camp forms are used to document planning and risk assessments for any off-site activity/camp TASS Student Records Student Management Folder Principal gives delegated authority to HOC